 This year all students will choose Mentors BEFORE submitting their applications.
-Students must contact a faculty member and the faculty member must agree to be their Mentor.
-Students will then submit an application packet that includes the Mentor’s name, a few short essays, their GPA, 2 letters of recommendation, and their college transcript(s).
+Students must contact a faculty member, and the faculty member must agree to be their Mentor.
+Students will then submit an application packet that includes the Mentor’s name, a few short essays, their GPA, two letters of recommendation, and their college transcript(s).

 Criteria for Fellows selection: